memo33/sc4pac/docs/metadata.md

   sha256: ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
 ```

-Use with files that are downloaded using http instead of https.
+Use this especially for files that are downloaded using http instead of https.
-This is required for http files in the default channel; it is recommended for http files in other channels.
+This is required for http files in the default channel, but can be omitted in local channels.

-The file hash can be acquired via PowerShell with `Get-FileHash archive.zip | Format-List` or via Bash with `sha256sum archive.zip`.
+The file hash can be acquired via PowerShell with `Get-FileHash asset.zip | Format-List` or via Bash with `sha256sum asset.zip`.

 ### `nonPersistentUrl`